Frequently Asked Questions

 • What dog behavior issues can you help with?

-I work with all kinds of dogs experiencing all kinds of behavior issues, including the tough stuff.
-Most commonly my clients call me for help with reactivity (shenanigans while out on a walk), separation anxiety, bonding with and training a new dog, stranger danger, etc.
+Most commonly my clients call me for help with reactivity (shenanigans while out on a walk), stranger danger, fear/nervous/anxious behavior, multi-dog homes, and bonding with and training a new dog.

 • Do I have to use food?